-The data shown below was gathered from state licensing boards or other regulatory organisations in charge of overseeing the speech-language pathology professions.
+State licensing boards or other regulatory organizations in charge of overseeing the speech-language pathology profession gathered the data shown below.
 Every year, the information is evaluated.
-Please be aware that laws, rules, and policies are subject to change at any time, so you should always contact your state for the most recent details.
+Please be aware that laws, rules, and policies are subject to change at any time.
+You should always contact your state for the most recent details.

 - You must have earned a graduate degree in speech-language pathology from the American Speech Language and Hearing Association (ASHA)-accredited program, a New York State registered licensure qualifying institution, or its equivalent.
-Your educational programme must result in a graduate degree from a college or university that is recognised by the Department for it to be deemed comparable.
+Your educational program must result in a graduate degree from a college or university recognised by the Department.

-- A minimum of 36 weeks of supervised experience in speech-language pathology must be completed.
-The experience can’t start until all conditions (such as passing any tests or finishing a thesis) for the graduate degree are met.
+- Fulfill 36 weeks of supervised experience in speech-language pathology by completing all conditions for the graduate degree.

 ● Full-time: Consistent employment for at least 36 weeks, or a full school year, from September to June, with a minimum of 35 hours per week.

-● Part-time: Part-time employment is defined as having a minimum of 12 hours per week with one employer for a period of at least six months, aggregated over no fewer than two days per week.
+● Part-time: This is defined as having a minimum of 12 hours/week with one employer for a period of at least six months.
+Aggregate the part-time experience over no fewer than two days per week.

-- A person who is qualified to supervise you at your place of employment must hold a New York State licence in the occupation for which you are applying.
-However, experience gained outside of your state or in an exempt location, like a public or private school, may be supervised by someone who has the relevant American Speech-Language-Hearing Association Certificate of Clinical Competence (ASHA)
+- A person who is qualified to supervise you at your place of employment must hold a New York State license.
+However, someone with the relevant American Speech-Language-Hearing Association Certificate of Clinical Competence (ASHA) may supervise the experience gained outside of your state or in an exempt location, like a public or private school.

-You must successfully complete the Specialty Area test of the Praxis Series, Praxis II, given by the Educational Testing Service (ETS) in your licence area in order to fulfil the examination requirement to get liscensed as a speech-language pathologist.
+To fulfill the examination requirement and get licensed as a speech-language pathologist, you must pass the Specialty Area test of the Praxis Series, Praxis II, given by the Educational Testing Service (ETS) in your license area.

 ● Candidates for the Speech-Language Pathology licence must pass the Praxis Exam 5331.
-A passing grade of 162 is considered to be the minimum on a scale of 100 to 200.
+The minimum passing grade considered on a scale of 100 to 200 is 162.

-● It is required that ETS send test results directly.
+● ETS must send test results directly.
 Send your scores to agency code R7747.

 ● ETS keeps scores on file for ten years.
 ASHA may verify your results if the testing service is no longer able to provide them.